2017-usfca-biol-395/KatelynKukar-week05-homework-QC-and-BLAST/2017-09-27_BLAST_analysis.md

 #### *Pinus oocarpa*: This is a species of pine tree related to Mexico and Central America

 #### By deducing that the most readily sequenced species variant is a bacteria endemic to a marine clam population, not humans or very humanoid regions, we can conclude there may be potential error in our sequencing results.
 To test the quality of the matches we must visualize them within our blast files.
-This percent match data per species variant can be seen in percentmatche_outputs.txt in the output folder.
+This percent match data per species variant can be seen in percentmatch_outputs.txt in the output folder.

 #### 1. *Solemya pervernicosa gill symbiont* receives a percent match score of 80.82-100%, with a mean of 86.16%.
 ##### Error within blast results can be attributed to our trimming or alignment, however the shear number of sequences received and attributed to this specific organism lends to more statistical anlysis for proof of error against the null hypothesis of a match.